riiraty/belligerent-bludger/README.md

 ## Topic

-Implementation of RSA cryptography algorithm in Java, simple TUI.
+Implementation of RSA cryptography algorithm in Java, simple CLI to use the crypter.

 ## Documentation